hbsagen/Tibber_Arduino_RealTime_Power/README.md

 - ESP8266
 - 4-Digit LED Display

-On server or other 24/7 computer:
+Run on server or other 24/7 computer:
 1. Requires ‘Python GraphQL Client’ package: pip install python-graphql-client
 2. Open server.py and change UDP_IP and UDP_PORT to the IP of your Arduino
 3. Insert your Tibber "home ID" and "access token".
 You can get these at https://developer.tibber.com/